wrewsama/obsidian-vault/Source Materials/Papers/Attention is All You Need.md

 	- encoder maps input sequence $x_1, ... x_n$ to a sequence of continuous representations $z_1, ... z_n$
 	- decoder generates output sequence $y_1, ... y_m$ one element at a time
 	- auto-regressive: model consumes previously generated symbols as additional input
-- attention: maps query and set-value pairs (expressed as Q, K, and V matrices) to an output
+- attention: maps query and set of key-value pairs (expressed as Q, K, and V matrices) to an output
 	- more intuitively: the output is a weighted sum of each value, where the weight is computed by a compatibility function of the query and the key corresponding to that value
 - multi-head attention:
 	- projects Q, K, and V to different dimensions, then does the attention function in parallel